SamuelSwartzberg/flashcardifying_text_temp/inf.md

 §§ Examples of ((c:17;::curly-brace/bracket languages)) I can write are ((c:18;::C#)), ((c:19;::ECMAScript)) -&gt; {((c:19;::Javascript)), ((c:19;::TypeScript))}, ((c:20;::Java)), ((c:21;::Perl)), ((c:22;::Rust)), SCSS (but not Sass). §<br>
 §§ Most ((c:23;::curly-brace/bracket languages)) ((c:24;::are thus because they are strongly influenced by)) ((c:25;::C)). §<br>
 In some programming languages (JS, Lua, ...?) blocks can stand alone, merely creating a scope.
 In other programming languages, blocks must follow a certain statement.
-In lua, blocks end with <code>end</code> (outside of repeat...until).
-They are begun by <code>do</code> when standing alone, or when after a loop, by <code>then</code> after an if condition, and by nothing after a function signature
+In lua, blocks end with `end` (outside of repeat...until).
+They are begun by `do` when standing alone, or when after a loop, by `then` after an if condition, and by nothing after a function signature
 In bash, blocks for if are delimited by then ... (possible else etc.) fi, for for and while by do ... done, for case by in ... esac
-In ruby, blocks end with <code>end</code>. begin begins a dedicated block statement (and is the keyword for the error handling statement), but no other blocks
+In ruby, blocks end with `end`. begin begins a dedicated block statement (and is the keyword for the error handling statement), but no other blocks
 In python, pretty much anything (control structure, function, etc) that precedes a block ends with `:`.
 In Ruby by contrast (which otherwise may look pretty similar), nothing ends with `:`
 In some languages, notably Ruby and Rust, block expression return the value of the last statement